An introduction to tilt-up construction and how it is different than traditional concrete construction.

 In traditional forms of wall construction, the walls can be built with CMU blocks or blocks faced with brick.
 For some types of buildings, the exterior wall is made up of structural steel columns with heavy gauge metal studs covered with gyp sheathing, which is then faced with brick or stucco.
 Regardless which traditional approach is used, building the exterior walls is a time-consuming, multi-stepped process.
 A tilt-up building’s walls are created horizontally in large slabs of concrete called panels.
 The panels are then lifted, or tilted up, into position around the building’s slab.
 This means the tilt-up structure’s exterior wall is virtually finished when it is tilted into place.

-Tilt-up construction (also called tiltwall or tilt wall construction) has been used for bguildings as small as 5,000 SF.
+Tilt-up construction (also called tiltwall or tilt wall construction) has been used for buildings as small as 5,000 SF.
 Tilt-up panels are typically one to two stories high but can be used for multi-story buildings; the tallest panels to date were 96 feet high.

 Tilt-up construction has a long history, but its widespread use is a relatively new phenomenon thanks to technical innovations and ongoing education efforts by leading industry organizations like the Tilt-up Concrete Association.
-In spite of its comparitively new appearance on the commercial construction landscape, tilt-up construction is fast becoming the method of choice for constructing modern warehouses, call centers, distribution centers, retail stores, office and storage buildings and other types of industrial and commercial facilities.
+In spite of its comparatively new appearance on the commercial construction landscape, tilt-up construction is fast becoming the method of choice for constructing modern warehouses, call centers, distribution centers, retail stores, office and storage buildings and other types of industrial and commercial facilities.